-Winthrop University's Department of Chemistry, Physics, and Geology is housed within the College of Arts & Sciences (CAS).
+Winthrop University's Department of Chemistry, Physics and Geology is housed within the College of Arts & Sciences (CAS) and located in the Sims Science Building.
 The department offers the Bachelor of Science (B.S.) degree in Chemistry, as well as minors in Chemistry, Applied Physics and Geology.

-Certification: The department provides professional certification in chemistry with an American Chemical Society (ACS) approved chemistry program that is considered by many to be the gold standard for science education.
+Certification and Accreditation: The department provides professional certification in chemistry with an American Chemical Society (ACS) approved chemistry program that is considered by many to be the gold standard for science education.
+The Biochemistry Degree track is the state of South Carolina's first program to be accredited by the American Society of Biochemistry and Molecular Biology (ASBMS).

 - ACS Biochemistry